-This course encourages students to work independently in a variety of advanced printmaking techniques.
-It develops an understanding of printmaking complexities and resolutions conceptually as well as technically.
-This course assists in developing a vocabulary to desribe the practice and application of diverse digital media within the context of printmaking.
-Students have the opportunity to specialize.
+In this course, students are encouraged to work independently in a variety of advanced printmaking techniques.
+Students develop an understanding of printmaking complexities and resolutions conceptually as well as technically in the exploration of personal imagery utilizing digital media and photo based methods.

-P-PRNT2000 Printmaking and Photo Based Methods 3 or P-PRT3301 Printmaking 3
+P- PRNT2000 Printmaking and Photo Based Methods 3

-This is a studio course which introduces a variety of fundamental techniques in sculpture.
+In this studio course, students practice a variety of fundamental techniques in sculpture.
 Students are introduced to the principles and processes of addition, reduction, and mould-making, as they design and create original sculptural forms.

-This is a studio course which focuses on the process of reduction techniques that apply to the carving of wood and stone.
+In this studio course, students focus on the process of reduction techniques that apply to the carving of wood and stone.
 Students are also introduced to the mould making and casting processes for the production of multiples and editions.